karenplanas/dogGo/README.md

 # dogGo - Legacy

-dogGo is an application created by Martin West - [GitHub](https://github.com/martinwest1993) - [Linkedin](https://www.linkedin.com/in/martinwest1993/)
-that allows users to search pet stores, vets and groomers; book pet friendly hotels and sitters and give recommendations on the best places to walk your pets.
+dogGo is an application created by **[Martin West](https://github.com/martinwest1993)** that allows users to search pet stores, vets and groomers; book pet friendly hotels and sitters and give recommendations on the best places to walk your pets.

-I had the amazing opportunity along with Alisha Jungah to contribute to this Legacy project, adding tests, styles improvements and refactoring the application to TypeScript.
+I had the amazing opportunity along with **Alisha Jungah** to contribute to this Legacy project, adding tests, styles improvements and refactoring the application to TypeScript.

 # Screenshots
 ## Home, map, and hotels screen